loyd-lvcc/LVCC-Hackathon/README.md

-# La Verdad Christian College 1st Hackathon
+# La Verdad Christian College Hackathon Year 2
-### Computing professionals of tomorrow: promoting social good and spreading positivity to our society.
+### Computing professionals of tomorrow: Promoting social good and spreading positivity to our society.
 ###### Develop a program that will promote social good and spread positivity to our society.

 **Hacking starts upon registration until the day of the event.
 Teams can still work in their project until the day of hackathon.
 Demo of the projects will start at TBA.**